interoperable-mobility/principles/docs/procurement.md

 # Interoperable Procurement

-The purpose of this document is to document why and how interoperability should be included in any transit technology procurement document and provide example language.
+The purpose of this resource is to document why and how interoperability should be included in a transit technology procurement and provide example language.

 ## Why should “Interoperability” be included in procurement?